roppa/elasticsearch-synonyms/README.md

 Takes a string of words separated with spaces and returns a comma delimited string, ```'wood bark tree splinter'``` becomes ```'wood,bark,tree,splinter'```.

-### s.contract(array)
+### s.contract(array, [replacement])

 The contract method should take an array and perform a simple contraction (a,b,c => a).
-It takes the first non-phrase and uses that for the replacement.
+If there is no replacement parameter (optional) it takes the first non-phrase and uses that for the replacement.
 For example:

 ```
 ['a', 'b b', 'c', 'd']